Geopolitics Is No Longer Background Noise. It's in Your LP Diligence Now.

 Frequently Asked Questions

-According to the Natixis 2024 Institutional Outlook Survey, LPs ranked geopolitical bad actors ahead of both high interest rates and inflation as top economic threats.
-This includes energy shocks, tariff volatility, regional instability, and China exposure.
+The 2024 Natixis Institutional Outlook Survey ranked geopolitical bad actors ahead of high interest rates and inflation as a top economic threat.
+Easy liquidity and forgiving capital markets no longer exist to smooth over geopolitical damage.

 Disclaimer: This article is for informational and educational purposes only and should not be construed as investment advice.
 Angel Investors Network is a marketing and education platform — not a broker-dealer, investment advisor, or funding portal.